raypeng/DGBDT/index.md

   the other or if the overhead of using both is worth the trouble.

 ## Optimizing a Sequential Implementation

-The standard sequential implementation for decision tree learning looks something like this:

-To improve upon this, we implemented an algorithm that first builds a histogram of every feature that roughly captures the distribution statistics of the data.
-Using this algorithm, training roughly looks like this:

-This eliminates sorting the data and also scans over histogram bins instead of data points.
-Since number of bins (set to a constant value like
-255) <<<< number of datapoints, this provides a big performance gain.
-The main computation is now offloaded to building the initial histograms and constructing new histograms from old histograms.

 To do this efficiently, we use an adaptive histogram construction algorithm from this